strizhechenko/strizhechenko.github.io/en/cv.md

 Oleg Strizhechenko, 25 y.o.
 Developer: backend, linux, c, python, etc.

 Location: Russia, Yekaterinburg.
-Ready to relocation.
+Looking to relocation.

-Salary expectation: about 45000-80000€
+Salary expectation: about 45000-80000€, depends of where to work.

 # Contacts